Against the Sun: Plot

-On January 16, 1942, US Navy airmen pilot Harold Dixon (Garret Dillahunt), bombardier Tony Pastula (Tom Felton) and radioman Gene Aldrich (Jake Abel), flying a Douglas TBD Devastator torpedo bomber from the aircraft carrier USS Enterprise, encounter problems on a patrol mission over the South Pacific.
+On January 16, 1942, US Navy airmen pilot Harold Dixon, bombardier Tony Pastula and radioman Gene Aldrich, flying a Douglas TBD Devastator torpedo bomber from the aircraft carrier USS Enterprise, encounter problems on a patrol mission over the South Pacific.
 Separated from other aircraft on the mission and unable to get their bearings, Dixon makes a decision to head back to the carrier.

 Radioman Aldrich announces they are out of range of reception.
-Running low in fuel and unsure of their exact location, Dixon orders his crew to prepare for the ditching and to assemble their survival gear.
+Running low on fuel and unsure of their exact location, Dixon orders his crew to prepare for the ditching and to assemble their survival gear.
 After making a successful ditching, the survivors find themselves on a tiny life raft, surrounded by open ocean.
 Even seeing a dive bomber from their carrier searching for them, they realize that the search is too far away from their position, and the rescue effort will soon move away from them.
 Dixon describes their predicament as "lost at sea", the naval term for giving up the search.

 With Dixon taking charge, an inventory of their survival gear is made.
 They realize there are no oars, or map, and more importantly, no food or water.
 With little hope of rescue, they drift across the ocean.
-Aldrich is eventually able to kill a shark after it attacks their makeshift fishing rod, which they then eat to stave off starvation, and rainfall initially prevents dehydration, though rations for both dwindle and the 3 are forced to drink their own urine.
+Aldrich is eventually able to kill a shark after it attacks their makeshift fishing rod, which they then eat to stave off starvation, and rainfall initially prevents dehydration, though rations for both dwindle and the three are forced to drink their own urine.
 Aldrich's hand is bitten by a shark, and Dixon is almost eaten after retrieving a bird that Aldrich had shot.

-Tensions rise and Aldrich turns on Dixon prompting the latter to reveal that he fell asleep prior to their having to ditch the plane, and is the reason that they became lost in the first place, despite this both men are able to partially forgive Dixon after he uses their shoes as makeshift oars.
-They begin to row and agree that whoever spots land first is owed a meal by the other 2, "anything he wants, anywhere he wants".
-Despite this optimism, a storm hits the raft and Tony is nearly lost, though all 3 survive now with no supplies.
-At their lowest point and nearly dead, the trio spot land and wash up on the shore of an island, PukaPuka.
+Tensions rise and Aldrich turns on Dixon prompting the latter to reveal that he fell asleep prior to their having to ditch the plane, and is the reason that they became lost in the first place.
+Despite this, both men are able to partially forgive Dixon after he uses their shoes as makeshift oars.
+Suffering from starvation and lacking food, they are forced to eat their hair as well as their lice.
+The three then suffer severe skin trauma due to scratching and sun blister.
+They begin to row and agree that whoever spots land first is owed a meal by the other two, "anything he wants, anywhere he wants".
+Despite this optimism, a storm hits the raft and Tony is nearly lost, though all three survive now with no supplies.
+At their lowest point and nearly dead, the trio spot land and wash up on the shore of an island, Pukapuka.

-Credits reveal they spent 34 days at sea, having rowed for over 1000 miles.
+Credits reveal they spent 34 days at sea, having drifted for over 1000 miles.
 Dixon was awarded the Navy Cross and never flew again.
 Tony was unable to continue with the Navy though his ashes were scattered at sea upon his death in 1986.
-Aldrich continued as a Radioman and married Tony's sister, Frances, in 1946.
+Aldrich continued as a radioman and married Tony's sister, Frances, in 1946.